shiftyrose/shifty/README.md

 `Idea By: Nebula on the Ship`<br>

 #### Role Description
 The Doctor has a portable vitals panel just like the vanilla role, Scientist.
-Check this regularly to get an approximated time of death.<br>
+Check this regularly to get an approximated time of death.
 While in meeting (and by closing the chat), the Doctor can see a player’s cause of death in parentheses next to their name.<br>

 ### Game Options
 |          Name           |                    Description                         |     Type     |  Default  |